Institute of the Five-Fold Ministry

 BBSCE102 Church History II

-BBSCE103 English II
+BBSCE103 English

 Description: The Fundamentals.
 Students develop language skills necessary to promote success in program courses and, ultimately, lead towards writing documents and academic papers when assignments are given.
 Students also achieve correctness and mastery in writing sentences appropriate to a college environment through the study of English language usage, grammar, mechanics, and style.
 Skills acquired in these areas enable students to demonstrate competence in composing, editing, and proofreading written messages.